GEMA's One Minute Weather Outlook

 Hazardous Weather Outlook:

-Partly sunny with a chance of showers and storms.
-Highs in the mid 80s to low 90s.
+Partly sunny and warm, with isolated showers and storms north and west, and scattered showers and storms in the east and south.
+Highs in the upper 80s to low 90s.

 Extended Weather Outlook:

-Isolated severe weather is possible today through tonight.
+Isolated severe weather is possible in the south today and tomorrow.

 National Hurricane Center:

 National Weather Service:

 GEMA's One Minute Weather Outlook - Real Simple Syndication (RSS) Feed: